mittal-prashant/Door-Lock/README.md

 Additionally you will get an option to reset the passcode, the lock then goes into store mode, which will ask you for a new passcode for the door.

-Every state of the door will be a displayed as ouput, which will whether the door is locked or unlocked or is in store mode.
+Every state of the door will be displayed as ouput, which will tell whether the door is locked or unlocked or is in store mode.